drhicks/Kejia_peptide_binders/README.md

 - **Other filtering steps as desired such as af2_filtering/rosetta_min_ddg.py and visual inspection to order**.
 - **Incorporate motif diffusion or partial diffusion as needed**
 - **This branch is different than the lab released vanilla.
 Please see Methods section in the manuscript.**
 - **Pay attention to the duplicate backbones coming out of diffusion.
-Updating soon**
+Updating soon.**

 ## Notes